Yuval-Roth/ModelCache_Testing/README.md

 This readme covers how to run the CLI and the test suite.

+The testing data can be found in `src/main/resources`

 ## Setting up the ModelCache environment

 #### Before all changes: